Skip to main content

-While improving the operational efficiency of your business with vehicle maintenance tools and driver controls, fleet GPS tracking also helps prevent fleet vehicle theft.
-Another useful aspect of GPS tracking: When your drivers know there are tracking devices on your vehicles, studies show they drive more responsibly.
+While improving the operational efficiency of your business with vehicle maintenance tools and driver controls, fleet GPS tracking also encourages drivers to adopt better driving and spending habits.
+When your drivers know there are tracking devices on your vehicles, studies show they drive more responsibly.
 The vehicle maintenance tools that come with GPS tracking help keep your fleet most efficient and safe on the road as well.
 Insurance companies provide discounts to fleet managers who use GPS tracking on their vehicles for these reasons.
 Many major insurers offer discounts of upwards of 30 percent on insurance costs to businesses that implement tracking solutions.

 Drivers who know they’re being monitored by GPS tracking devices are safer drivers.
 Telematics data from your fleet vehicles on speeding, rapid acceleration, harsh braking, and sharp cornering are transmitted back to insurers.
 You can then use this data to coach your drivers on safer driving behaviors.
 This reduces insurance costs while at the same time reducing fuel costs.
 According to Forbes, drivers insured through GPS vehicle tracking get into fewer accidents—a 20 percent reduction by some calculations.